fastify/fastify-vite/packages/fastify-vite/README.md

 > **`fastify-vite`**'s default value for the `dev` configuration option is actually what you see in the snippet above, a CLI argument check for `--dev`.
 That's why you don't see it set in any of the [**`examples/`**](), they're just following the convention.

-Since this example is using ES module syntax and it is *not* processed by Vite, we can't just use `__dirname`.
-But **`fastify-vite`** is smart enough to recognize file URLs, so it parses and treats them as directory paths.
+For setting `root`, **`fastify-vite`** is smart enough to recognize file URLs, so it parses and treats them as directories.
+In this snippet above, passing `import.meta.url` works the same as passing `__dirname` if it was a CJS module.

 As for awaiting on `server.vite.ready()`, this is what triggers the Vite development server to be started (if in development mode) and all client-level code loaded.